 The Study Guide for the course will be published at the latest one month prior to the course start.

-In order to pass the course, students must at least receive grade E or G on all examinations, complete all assignments as per the course description and complete all obligatory attendance.
+In order to pass the course, students must at least receive grade E or G on all examinations, complete all assignments as per the course description (study guide) and complete all obligatory attendance.

 Next opportunity for re-examination

-Students that were enrolled before the spring semester 2020 need to email the course administrator at the latest July 1st to sign up.
+Students that were enrolled before the spring semester 2023 need to email the course administrator at the latest March 31st 2023.
 This is necessary in order to get access to the Athena page in time for the re-examination.

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.

 Spring semester 2023 January 16th until March 6th

 Autumn semester 2023 August 28th until October 13th

 Schedule (to be published at the latest one month prior to the course start)

 Please note that it is possible to combine with the two following courses in order to study a full semester (30 ECTS) focusing on science, technology, education for sustainable development, mathematics and explorative learning in the context of early childhood education.